 I won’t even pretend to call it cheese.
 It’s not.
 It sits on the shelf and requires no refrigeration.
 It’s not cheese, really.
 But it is the secret to the macaroni universe, and I want you to know if there was another way, I would have found it.

 There is not another way.
 Embrace the Velveeta.
 Your Macaroni & Cheese will thank you.

 Macaroni and Cheese

-12 oz American or Velveeta cheese, cut into large chunks
+- 12 ounces American or Velveeta cheese, cut into large chunks

-Bring a large pot of water to a boil.
-Add 1/4 cup of Kosher salt to the water.
+- Bring a large pot of water to a boil.
+Add 1/4 cup Kosher salt to the water.
 Add the pasta and cook according to the directions on the package.
 You want the pasta to be completely cooked, but with a bit of a bite, which for most standard elbow pastas is around 9 minutes.
-Drain well.
+Drain well and set aside.

-Meanwhile, heat the milk.
-You can do this in a small pot on the stove, or you can do it in a large glass measuring cup in the microwave.
-You want it steaming, but not boiling.
+- Meanwhile, heat the milk.
+You can do this is a small pot on the stove, or you can do it in a large glass measuring cup in the microwave.
+You want the milk to be steaming, but not boiling.
 Set it aside once it is hot.